STASYA00/IAAC2024_tutorials/README.md

 * [Angelos Chronis](https://iaac.net/dt-team/angelos-chronis), [Serjoscha Düring](https://iaac.net/dt-team/serjoscha-duering/) - the professors coleading the course and defining the scope
 * [IAAC](https://iaac.net/) - the university hosting the workshop
+* [University of Helsinki](https://www.helsinki.fi/sv), in particular [Automating GIS processes course 2023](https://autogis-site.readthedocs.io/en/latest/course-info/general-information.html) the material from which was used for the [quickstart #2](./quickstarts/02_osm_data.ipynb)
 * [My favorite README template](https://github.com/othneildrew/Best-README-Template)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>